songbinliu/updatePod/scheduler.md

     (sleep for about 30 seconds before doing the schedule)
 * 5. create a Pod with a non-exist schedulerName;
 * 6. create a Pod with a non-exist schedulerName, and the Pod has a nodeSelector which cannot be matched in the cluster;
+* 7. create a ReplicationController with a customer schedulerName (xyzscheduler in the tests);;
+* 8. create a ReplicationController with non-exist schedulerName;

 ## Results ##